theolivenbaum/resin/README.md

 ## A distributed full-text search server.

-Gather all of your business entities with their variable types of variable-length fields.
+Gather all of your business entities with their varying types of variable-length fields.
 Analyze, compress and store each entity and their meta-data in a set of disk-based bitmaps designed for fast reading and full-text lookup.
 Distribute the data onto a set of  servers that you can connect to in a RPC-like manner through a simple type system and over TCP or, through a JSON HTTP API.
 Host on-premise or in the cloud.

 ## Main building blocks